-- (vi) Subject to permission of the participant or resident requesting services or his or her representative, enter a home or community-based setting. - (2) "Long Term Care Facility" means (i) any facility as defined by Section 1-113 of the Nursing Home Care Act, as now or hereafter amended; (ii) any skilled nursing facility or nursing facility which meets а the requirements of Section 1819(a), (b), (c), and (d) or Section 1919(a), (b), (c), and (d) of the Social Security Act, as now or hereafter amended (42 U.S.C.
+- (vi) Subject to permission of the participant or resident requesting services or his or her representative, enter a home or community-based setting. - (2) "Long Term Care Facility" means (i) any facility as defined by Section 1-113 of the Nursing Home Care Act, as now or hereafter amended; and (ii) any skilled nursing facility or a nursing facility which meets the requirements of Section 1819(a), (b), (c), and (d) or Section 1919(a), (b), (c), and (d) of the Social Security Act, as now or hereafter amended (42 U.S.C.
 1395i-3(a), (b), (c), and (d) and 42 U.S.C.
-1396r(a), (b), (c), and (d)); (iii) any facility as defined by Section 1-113 of the ID/DD Community Care Act, as now or hereafter amended; (iv) any facility as defined by Section 1-113 of MC/DD Act, as now or hereafter amended; and (v) any facility licensed under Section 4-105 or 4-201 of the Specialized Mental Health Rehabilitation Act of 2013, as now or hereafter amended. - (2.5) "Assisted living establishment" and "shared housing establishment" have the meanings given those terms in Section 10 of the Assisted Living and Shared Housing Act.
+1396r(a), (b), (c), and (d)); and any facility as defined by Section 1-113 of the MR/DD Community Care Act, as now or hereafter amended. - (2.5) "Assisted living establishment" and "shared housing establishment" have the meanings given those terms in Section 10 of the Assisted Living and Shared Housing Act. - (2.7) "Supportive living facility" means a facility established under Section 5-5.01a of the Illinois Public Aid Code. - (2.8) "Community-based setting" means any place of abode other than an individual's private home.

-- (2.7) "Supportive living facility" means a facility established under Section 5-5.01a of the Illinois Public Aid Code. - (2.8) "Community-based setting" means any place of abode other than an individual's private home. - (3) "State Long Term Care Ombudsman" means any person employed by the Department to fulfill the requirements of the Office of State Long Term Care Ombudsman as required under the Older Americans Act of 1965, as now or hereafter amended, and Departmental policy. - (3.1) "Ombudsman" means any designated representative of the State Long Term Care Ombudsman Program; provided that the representative, whether he is paid for or volunteers his ombudsman services, shall be qualified and designated by the Office to perform the duties of an ombudsman as specified by the Department in rules and in accordance with the provisions of the Older Americans Act of 1965, as now or hereafter amended. - (4) "Participant" means an older person aged 60 or over or an adult with a disability aged 18 through 59 who is eligible for services under any of the following: - (i) A medical assistance waiver administered by the State. - (ii) A managed care organization providing care coordination and other services to seniors and persons with disabilities.
+- (3) "State Long Term Care Ombudsman" means any person employed by the Department to fulfill the requirements of the Office of State Long Term Care Ombudsman as required under the Older Americans Act of 1965, as now or hereafter amended, and Departmental policy. - (3.1) "Ombudsman" means any designated representative of the State Long Term Care Ombudsman Program; provided that the representative, whether he is paid for or volunteers his ombudsman services, shall be qualified and designated by the Office to perform the duties of an ombudsman as specified by the Department in rules and in accordance with the provisions of the Older Americans Act of 1965, as now or hereafter amended. - (4) "Participant" means an older person aged 60 or over or an adult with a disability aged 18 through 59 who is or persons with disabilities who are eligible for services under any of the following: - (i) A medical assistance waiver administered by the State. - (ii) A managed care organization providing care coordination and other services to seniors and persons with disabilities. - (5) "Resident" means an older person aged 60 or over or an adult with a disability aged 18 through 59 individual who resides in a long-term care facility.

-- 1 (5) "Resident" means an older person aged 60 or over 2 or an adult with a disability aged 18 through 59 who 3 resides in a long-term care facility. - (c) Ombudsman; rules.
+(c) Ombudsman; rules.
 The Office of State Long Term Care Ombudsman shall be composed of at least one full-time ombudsman and shall include a system of designated regional long term care ombudsman programs.
 Each regional program shall be designated by the State Long Term Care Ombudsman as a subdivision of the Office and any representative of a regional program shall be treated as a representative of the Office.